Sup2point0/integrity/guides/integrals/how.md

 This kind of integral is instantly solvable.
 Since we’re essentially using an established formula, or ‘quoting’ a standard antiderivative, we could call this “quotable”.

-So, because we can integrate $2x$, we can now integrate any integral if the form
+So, because we can integrate $2x$, we can now integrate any integral of the form

 ```math
 \int kx \ dx